 Union Pacific Corporation reserves the right to amend or terminate the Plan, in whole or in part, at any time.
-In addition, the Senior Vice President and Chief Human Resource Officer of Union Pacific Corporation may amend the plan for technical, administrative, regulatory, and compliance purposes (and any other Plan amendment that will not significantly increase the cost of the Plan).
+In addition, the chief human resources officer of Union Pacific Railroad Company or such other officer or employee of Union Pacific Railroad Company or Union Pacific Corporation with similar authority may amend the Plan for technical, administrative, regulatory, and compliance purposes (and any other Plan amendment that will not significantly increase the cost of the Plan).
 These amendments may be made without the consent of the Board of Directors.